Fraser Valley sunset

 Does the gondola go up to Mt Cheam?

 No, it does not.
-The summit terminal is over 6 kms to the west from Mt Cheam along the west ridge between Mt Archibald and Codeine Ridge.
+The summit terminal is over 6 kms to the west from Mt Cheam along and below the west ridge between Mt Archibald and Codeine Ridge.
 The gondola base is where the current Bridal Falls Golf Course is located.

 Aren’t these sightseeing gondolas already common in BC?

 No, they are not.
-In fact, there are only three in BC (1) and Alberta (2) combined that are specifically sight seeing only (e.g. - not ski resorts.)
+In fact, there are only three in BC (1) and Alberta (2) combined that are specifically sightseeing only (e.g. - not ski resorts.)

 How is the Gondola powered?

-It is electrically driven with electronic drives and only diesel for back up motors.
+It is electrically driven with electronic drives and only diesel for backup motors.

 What will it cost to ride the gondola?